-(a) An employee shall have the right to have her steward present at any discussion with supervisory personnel which the employee believes might be the basis of disciplinary action.
-Where a supervisor intends to interview an employee for disciplinary purposes, the supervisor shall make every effort to notify the employee in advance of the purpose of the interview in order that the employee may contact her steward, providing that this does not result in an undue delay of the appropriate action being taken.
+(a) An employee shall have the right to have the employees steward present at any discussion with supervisory personnel which the employee believes might be the basis of disciplinary action.
+Where a supervisor intends to interview an employee for disciplinary purposes, the supervisor shall make every effort to notify the employee in advance of the purpose of the interview in order that the employee may contact the employee's steward, providing that this does not result in an undue delay of the appropriate action being taken.
 This article shall not apply to those discussions that are of an operational nature.